-SWOCC spends millions of dollars on construction each year to maintain its facilities, create additional capacities, and meet its growing educational demands.
-While the amount varies from year to year, these quick infusions of income and jobs have a substantial impact on the regional economy.
-In FY 2015-16, the construction spending of SWOCC created \$49.8 thousand in added income, which is equivalent to supporting one job.
+Oregon's Community Colleges spend millions of dollars on construction each year to maintain facilities, create additional capacities, and meet growing educational demands.
+While the amount varies from year to year, these quick infusions of income and jobs have a substantial impact on the state economy.
+In FY 2015-16, the construction spending of the colleges created \$33.3 million in added income, which is equivalent to supporting 411 jobs.